1961 24 Hours of Le Mans: Finish and post-race

 From there on, the team Ferraris held station with the race finishing under soft rain.
 Hill and Gendebien, the 1958 winners, won again finishing three laps (37.86 km) ahead of their teammates Parkes/Mairesse.
 Third place, and thirteen laps further back, was the privateer Ferrari GT of Noblet/Guichet ahead of the Pabst/Thompson Maserati.
 Porsche had a better race this year, with the all-American Gregory/Holbert works car finishing an excellent 5th, after consistently running in the top-10 from Saturday night.
 The Herrmann/Barth car came in 7th, while the Porsche GT of Linge/Pon was 10th, easily winning its class.

 Briggs Cunningham had an uncomplicated race in the 2-litre Maserati, never missing a beat as it finished 8th.
 In fact, it was the car that spent the shortest time in the pits during the race.
 Triumph again staged a formation finish, however this year its three cars were classified, the best one finishing 9th.
 In the competitive 850cc class, it was the two ‘Kiwis’ in the Abarth 850 that beat the chasing DBs home by a clear six laps.
 The Foitek/Condrillier Abarth had the great misfortune to break an oil-pipe on the penultimate lap preventing the Italian marque claiming a 1-2 class finish.

 This 5th win for Ferrari put it on equal footing with Bentley and Jaguar for most victories.
 The win contributed to a significant year for Ferrari.
 Bandini and Scarfiotti won the final round at the new race at Pescara securing the World Championship.
 Baghetti went on a purple streak winning his first three F1 races and becoming the only driver to win an F1 World Championship race in his first opportunity, at Reims.
 Ferrari won the F1 Constructor's Championship and Phil Hill and Wolfgang von Trips were the two contenders for the Driver's title that was sadly decided when von Trips was killed at Monza.

 This was also the last Le Mans for Stirling Moss who had a career-ending crash at Goodwood early in the next year.
 In his ten appearances he never won, but his speed and competitiveness was always a highlight for the spectators.

 The Index of Performance again went to a DB, but not the works team.
 Instead it was the small Equipe Chardonnet which won the prize.
-The special Sunbeam coupé won the Index of Thermal Efficiiency, and the company promptly produced a short run of the “Harrington Le Mans” model to capitalise on its success.
+The special Sunbeam coupé won the Index of Thermal Efficiency, and the company promptly produced a short run of the “Harrington Le Mans” model to capitalise on its success.

 This was the last year of the Sportscar World Championship (in its current form) as the FIA had decreed that going forward, the Championship would be based around GT cars.